 How to make a light-up terrarium #Decor DIY#decor#diy centerpiece#non-floral centerpiece#tutorial Updated Mar 15 2021 (Posted Dec 18 2014) Megan Finley Horowitz meggyfin You know we love us some terrarium decor action.
 We've featured pop-culture terrariums and succulent terrariums, and Super Mario terrariums.
 Let's talk about how to make this awesome light-up terrarium.
 These would make for super-stunning reception decor pieces, or centerpieces for larger tables.
 What you'll need Large glass terrarium, or lanterns with an door or a side that opens.
 LED Lights Desk Top Cherry Blossom Tree Something to spread along the bottom of the terrarium — this one used sea shells and driftwood, but you could use bones or porcelain doll parts for a more macabre look, or rocks and moss for a more earthy terrarium feel.
 How to assemble Plug in the tree and place it inside the terrarium.
 Either pull the extension cord out the front and run it back under the terrarium, or turn the terrarium around and leave the cord running out the front.
 Arrange your "ground covering" to cover up the base and the cord.
 Close the door, light it up, step back and appreciate the magic of your light-up terrarium decor!
-Get your daily dose of Offbeat AWESOME Reporter Name * Reporter Email * Original text Enter the original text here.
-Edited text* Enter your suggested copyedit here.
-Notes You can add a note for the editor here. * Required information.
-Fix Typo Megan Finley Megan Finley is the LA-based Offbeat Empire editor.
-When she's not writing, editing, and sleeping, she's eating, drinking, and geeking.
-You can snoop into her personal life over on her website Funk in Deep Freeze! @meggyfin @meggyfin PREVIOUS Mingle with reception guests in order of their age NEXT Liane & Daniel's off-the-grid lakeside cabin-in-the-woods wedding Show/Hide comments [ 6 ] Nevermind a wedding reception, I want this in my APARTMENT.
-Reply Do both — repurposed wedding decor FTW! http://offbeathome.com/tag/repurposed-wedding-decor 😉 2 agree Reply Hmmm… I bet I could make these in their entirety using LEDs from the hardware store, wire, floral tape for covering the icky looking rubber insulation, batteries, and a switch.
+Megan Finley Horowitz When Megan's not writing, traveling, and sleeping, she's eating like the fate of the world depends on it.
+(You're welcome, world!)
+You can snoop into her personal life over on her website The Dash and Dine! @meggyfin @thedashanddine @meggyfin PREVIOUS Mingle with reception guests in order of their age NEXT Liane & Daniel's off-the-grid lakeside cabin-in-the-woods wedding Show/Hide comments [ 6 ] Nevermind a wedding reception, I want this in my APARTMENT.
+Reply Do both — repurposed wedding decor FTW! http://offbeathome.com/tag/repurposed-wedding-decor 😉 Reply Hmmm… I bet I could make these in their entirety using LEDs from the hardware store, wire, floral tape for covering the icky looking rubber insulation, batteries, and a switch.
 Then they could be teeny tiny if I wanted and also wouldn't need to be plugged in, which would work out much better for outdoor wedding centerpieces. 🙂 Time to investigate Home Depot!
-10 agree Reply So pretty!
+Reply So pretty!
 Definitely going to use this for the home as well.
 Reply Beautiful!
 Where did you get your terrarium?
 Reply I love it!
 Im going to try to make this for my bedroom.
 Reply Join the conversation Cancel ReplyYour email address will not be published.
-Required fields are marked *Comment Participate in this conversation via emailGet only replies to your comment, the best of the rest, as well as a daily recap of all comments on this post.
-No more than a few emails daily, which you can reply to/unsubscribe from directly from your inbox.
+Required fields are marked *Comment Save my name, email, and website in this browser for the next time I comment.
+Sign me up for your offbeat awesomeness newsletter!
 No-drama comment policy Part of what makes the Offbeat Empire different is our commitment to civil, constructive commenting.
 Make sure you're familiar with our no-drama comment policy.
 Biz owners & wedding bloggers Please just use your real name in your comment, not your business name or blog title.
 Our comments are not the place to pimp your website.
 If you want to promote your stuff on Offbeat Bride, join us as an advertiser instead.